bomsy/bomsy.github.io/_posts/2019-01-05-log-points.md

 ---

 Logging has been the staple for debugging since the beginning of time.
-You place a log or print statement of which some form at position in the code file and it
+You place a log or print statement of some form at position in the code file and it

 <!--more-->